asbjornenge/politicus/README.md

 ### How do we deal with "copyminting"?

 If a user believes he owns the rights to the `content` of a Bit, they can create a petition to have it removed.
-The user can also petition to have the copyminter (user who created bit illegally) removed.
+They can then create it themselves.
+The user can also petition to have the copyminter (user who created bit illegally) blocked or removed.

 ### How do we deal with fake content?

 ### How do we deal with illegal content?

+### How do we handle topics / hashtags

+CP itself does not parse, link or otherwize deal with topics or hashtags.
+That is a job for indexers.

 ## Notes

-* What about topics?
-Should that just be parsed by indexers from hashtags in Bit.content?
 * After a petition has been voted for, how long until it can be re-created?
 A variable?
-* Should we expand User from just a publickey - perhaps they can have multiple?
-* Should we have different costs for different Petition types?
-* Should we have different vote weights (3/4 majority) for different Petition types? <- YES (Kernel should require atleast 3/4)
-* Should we require min participation for Petitions?
-  * Atleast kernel?
-  * It's probably a good idea to make sure people care about this petition?
-  * Leaning towards yes - but it can be a variable
 * Should we allow blank votes?
 * Instead of petition votes having a cost, should votes be earned?
 By creating Bits that gets high number of votes?

-* If a moderation entry is created for some piece of content, it cannot be re-create by the user.
-Having content removed (so it can be created) is different from having a moderation entry.
+* What happends if a BIT parent is removed?
+Just treat it as an orphan?
+* Add missing variables for REM_
+* Do we need REM_SYNDICATE ?
+* Does MOD_USER_ADD not imply removing all their Bits?
+I think not...